Shadow0144/ROSTurtleCheckers/README.md

 <pre lang="markdown">```sudo apt install mailutils```</pre>

 and to put your email into the report_email.config file before building and installing the project.
+You will also need to configure your system to be able to send emails with mailutils.

-If you want to be able to (un)ban players, you need to put a numerical key into the turtle_checkers_authorization_key.key file.
+If you want to be able to (un)ban players, you need to put an unsigned 64-bit integer key into the turtle_checkers_authorization_key.key file.
 You can then ban players with:

 <pre lang="markdown">```ros2 topic pub /SetPlayerBanned turtle_checkers_interfaces/msg/SetPlayerBanned "{player_name: <player name>, banned: <true/false>, authorization_key: <key>}" --once```</pre>